ivan-sincek/penetration-testing-cheat-sheet/README.md

 DNSRecon can perform a brute force attack with a user-defined wordlist, but make sure to specify a full path to the wordlist; otherwise, DNSRecon might not recognize it.

-Make sure to specify a full path to the output file; otherwise, it will default to `/usr/share/dnsrecon/` directory (i.e. to the root directory).
+Make sure to specify a full path to the output file; otherwise, it will default to `/usr/share/dnsrecon/` directory (i.e., to the root directory).

 Extract hostnames from the standard/zone transfer/brute force results: